|Course Length:||3 Years Full-Time|

 Introduction to Cultural Studies provides a foundation for the study of culture in society, with a focus on different – and particularly critical – approaches to the study of the cultural world.
 The module rehearses relevant cultural theories from traditional conceptions of ‘high’ culture and the importance of culture in society, to critical approaches to culture that take in analyses of power, representation, ideology and hegemony.
 The module will explore cultural theories and their analyses of popular culture in the last 75 years before applying theoretical insights to the study of cultural forms and movements in Britain since the 1950s.
 The study of cultural forms will allow for both an appreciation of the tools of cultural analysis and of the richness of cultural practices and representations.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of SPY1107 Exploring the Social World.

 SPY2121 Research Methods One (20 credits)

 Research Methods One provides you with an important grounding in social research methods.
 The module gives you an overview of the fundamental aspects of social research including philosophical approaches to knowledge production, literature searching, sampling and ethics.
 It addresses both quantitative and qualitative approaches.
 You will have the opportunity to choose a topic and design, conduct and report on a piece of your own research.
 This will involve the use of a range of different methods including interviews and questionnaires and you will be supported in this process through the module’s seminar programme.

 SPY2136 States, Conflict and Political Violence (20 credits)